abilian/hop3/README.md

 - **Lightweight Isolation**: Utilizes lean isolation technologies privided by POSIX operating systems, and improved by technologies such as Nix or Guix, to ensure efficient resource use and reproducible builds.
 - **Decentralized Architecture**: Employs a decentralized model for data storage and processing to enhance sovereignty and resilience.
-- **Security Tools**: Incorporates a suite of security tools designed for continuous monitoring and proactive threat mitigation.
+- **Security Tools**: Incorporates a suite of security tools designed for continuous monitoring, proactive threat mitigation, and compliance with the CRA.
 - **Energy-Efficient Computing**: Adopts strategies and technologies aimed at minimizing energy consumption across all operations.
 - **Open Standards and Protocols**: Committed to open standards to ensure interoperability and prevent vendor lock-in.

 ## Getting Started